platformatic/platformatic/README.md

 ## Platformatic for Teams
 <hr />

-Find out more about the enterprise command center that simplifies the development, management and oeprations of your Node.js apps at [platformaticHQ.com](https://www.platformatichq.com).
+Find out more about the enterprise command center that simplifies the development, management and operations of your Node.js apps at [platformaticHQ.com](https://www.platformatichq.com).

 ![Command Center](./assets/Hompage_Solution_White.png)